 - Download our Moving to Colombia Guide (PDF)

-When choosing accommodation, expats need to consider factors such as cost, security and location.
-As a result of the country's wealth disparity, expats can find accommodation to suit almost every budget.
-Expats will generally be limited to a relatively small selection of middle- to upper-class neighbourhoods that offer security and proximity to public transport, grocery and department stores and restaurants.
+When choosing where to live, you’ll need to weigh up factors like cost, security and location.
+The country’s wealth disparity means you can find accommodation to suit almost any budget.
+You’ll generally be limited to a relatively small selection of middle- to upper-class neighbourhoods that offer security and proximity to public transport, supermarkets, department stores and restaurants.

 Most expats settle in Bogotá, the culturally rich and bustling capital.
-Another favourite city is Medellín, known as the 'City of Eternal Spring' due to its comfortable climate.
-Cali, the capital of salsa dancing, and Barranquilla, Santa Marta and Cartagena, along the Caribbean coast, are also popular locations.
+Another favourite city is Medellín, known as the ‘City of Eternal Spring’ due to its comfortable climate.
+Cali, the capital of salsa dancing, Barranquilla, Santa Marta, and Cartagena, along the Caribbean coast, are also popular locations.

-Whether renting or buying, expats without a sound knowledge of Spanish may struggle to find and secure accommodation in Colombia.
-They may also be more susceptible to exploitative landlords and various scams.
-Expats unfamiliar with the local language and culture should enlist the help of a professional translator or a friend who is fluent in Spanish.
+Whether you’re renting or buying, you may struggle to find and secure accommodation in Colombia without a sound knowledge of Spanish.
+You may also be more susceptible to exploitative landlords and various scams.
+If you’re unfamiliar with the local language and culture, enlist the help of a professional translator or a friend who speaks fluent Spanish.

 Types of accommodation in Colombia

-The type of accommodation an expat chooses will depend on the town or neighbourhood they want to live in, their family's requirements and, of course, their budget.
-Generally, the further one moves from the city centre, the more choice they'll have and the more affordable the properties will be.
+The type of accommodation in Colombia you choose will depend on the town or neighbourhood you want to live in, your family’s requirements and, of course, your budget.
+Generally, the further you move from the city centre, the more choice you’ll have and the more affordable the properties will be.

 Modern apartment complexes in Colombia have good security and often offer amenities like a pool or a small gym.
 Older apartment blocks are usually more spacious and comfortable.
-They also tend to have better soundproofing than more modern buildings.
+They also tend to have thicker walls than more modern buildings.
 Houses are typically expensive and are generally situated further away from the city centre.

-Single expats and those on a tight budget might consider renting a room in a private home.
-Many have private entrances, including access to the entire house and its amenities, while allowing expats to improve their Spanish.
-Although Colombians tend to live at home until they get married, expats may also be able to find a room in an apartment shared with Colombian roommates (or fellow foreigners).
+If you’re single or on a tight budget, you might consider renting a room in a private home.
+Many have private entrances, including access to the entire house and its amenities, while allowing you to improve your Spanish.
+Although Colombians tend to live at home until they get married, you may also be able to find a room in an apartment shared with Colombian roommates or fellow foreigners.

 Furnished or unfurnished